 - Get some Backup: In my experience, China has very unreliable connection when it comes to VPNs.
 They’ll randomly block IP addresses and sometimes it takes an hour or more for that VPN to react and make changes.
 In those cases, I always subscribe to at least two VPNs at a time while in China since accessing Gmail is so important to me.
 For me, I use and recommend ExpressVPN as my primary VPN and then NordVPN as a backup.
 Why?
 Both of them have a 30-day money back guarantee, which means that if one of them doesn’t work as well as you hoped when you arrive, you still have your backup and you can return the other one for a refund.

-- Download Before You Go: As you might expect, downloading and installing a VPN while in China is quite difficult.
+- Download Before You Go: As you might expect, downloading and installing a VPN while in China is quite difficult (the VPN websites themselves are usually blocked in China).
 It’s best to get it done before you go so that you don’t have the hassle once you arrive in country.
 Trust me, it’s much better this way.

-- Forward Your Email: If you really don’t want to spring $80-$100 for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
+- Forward Your Email: If you really don’t want to pay a little money for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
 It’s not a very professional option and it may be that Hotmail will get blocked too, but at least you’ll be able to stay connected.

 Conclusion | Using Gmail in China

 It’s quite possible to use Gmail in China – and I hope you have a chance to do so!
 Take some time to make sure that you have a good VPN setup on your computer and phone before you travel to China and you should be good to go.

 In the same way you access Facebook in China, it takes a little bit of creativity and a little bit of patience, but being able to get a bit of work done and stay connected to your friends and family back home can be worth the effort.

 Were you able to use Gmail while traveling in China?
 How did it go for you?
 Let me know in the comments below.